Portfolio till 31 December 2020

 - buying back the liabilities issued by the DEPFA Group

-Given the progress achieved in fiscal year 2018 and irrespective of the further wind-up strategy, FMS-WM continues to assume that winding up the DEPFA Group remains the favourable option compared with the sale that was not carried out in 2014.
+The result achieved confirmed that the wind-up of the DEPFA Group by FMS-WM was the favourable option compared with the privatisation that was not carried out in 2014.